richardbwang/RW-Template/README.md

    - Open the **VEX Extension sidebar** in VS Code.
    - Click `Import Project`
    - Choose the downloaded ZIP file.
+   - If you are an existing user, copy and paste the custom folder of the old version into the new project for updating to newer versions.

 ---

 ## 📘 Usage Guide

+**Note: Anything modified outside of the custom folder will not be preserved in updates.**

 ### 1. Project Structure

 Your project is organized into the following folders and files:

+**custom/include/**
+- `autonomous.h` — Declarations for autonomous routines
+- `robot-config.h` — Declarations for robot devices
+- `user.h` — Declarations for user functions

+**custom/src/**
+- `autonomous.cpp` — Your autonomous routines
+- `robot-config.cpp` — Your robot's device configurations
+- `user.cpp` — User functions

 **include/**
-- `motor-control.h` — Main drive and control function declarations
+- `motor-control.h` — Core drive and motion control function declarations
-- `robot-config.h` — Device and sensor declarations
+- `pid.h` — Reusable PID controller class declaration
-- `utils.h` — Math and utility functions
+- `utils.h` — Math and geometry utility functions
+- `vex.h` — Standard VEX libraries and device setup

 **src/**
-- `main.cpp` — Competition entry point and main logic
+- `main.cpp` — Competition entry point and control flow
-- `motor-control.cpp` — Main drive and control function implementations
+- `motor-control.cpp` — Core drive and motion control function implementations
-- `robot-config.cpp` — Device and sensor setup
+- `pid.cpp` — PID controller logic
-- `utils.cpp` — Math and utility function implementations
+- `utils.cpp` — Math and geometry utility function implementations
-- `autonomous.cpp` — Your autonomous routines

 ### 2. Robot Configuration

-Edit `robot-config.cpp` and `robot-config.h` to match your robot’s hardware.
+Edit `custom/src/robot-config.cpp` and `custom/include/robot-config.h` to match your robot’s hardware.

-- Set the correct ports for motors, sensors, and the controller
+- Set the correct ports for motors, sensors, and other robot devices
 - Group drive motors into `left_chassis` and `right_chassis` motor groups

 ### 3. Tuning Your Robot

-In `motor-control.cpp`, locate the section labeled **USER-CONFIGURABLE PARAMETERS** and adjust the following:
+In `custom/src/robot-config.cpp`, locate the section labeled **USER-CONFIGURABLE PARAMETERS** and adjust the following:

 - `distance_between_wheels`: Distance between the left and right wheels (in inches)
 - `wheel_distance_in`: Wheel circumference (see comments in code for help)
 - PID constants: `distance_kp`, `distance_ki`, `distance_kd`, etc.

-If using tracking wheels:
+If using a horizontal and/or vertical tracking wheel:

-- Set `using_tracking_wheels = true`
+- Set `using_horizontal_tracker = true` and/or `using_vertical_tracker = true`
 - Configure tracker distances and diameters accordingly

 ### 4. Autonomous Programming

-Edit `autonomous.cpp` to define your autonomous routines.
+Edit `custom/src/autonomous.cpp` to define your autonomous routines.

 You can use the motion functions from `motor-control.h`: